sosarr90/ecommerce-visit-tracker/README.md

 ## Description

-Ce projet met en œuvre un pipeline **Big Data** end-to-end qui suit les visites d'utilisateurs sur un site e-commerce.
-Il simule le traitement des logs bruts à travers :
+This project implements an end-to-end Big Data pipeline that tracks user visits on an e-commerce website.
+It simulates the processing of raw logs through:

-- 🔹 Azure Blob Storage (stockage cloud)
+🔹 Azure Blob Storage (cloud storage)

-- 🔹 PySpark pour le traitement ETL
+🔹 PySpark for ETL processing

-- 🔹 Format **Parquet** pour stockage efficace
+🔹 Parquet format for efficient storage

-- 🔹 Apache Hive pour l’analyse en SQL
+🔹 Apache Hive for SQL-based analysis

 ---